DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Experiment

 \subsection{Datasets}

-We conducted experiments on two real-world large-scale datasets of Seoul, South Korea.
-Urban1(Gangnam) and Urban2(Mapo) correspond to the most crowded regions in Seoul, and they have highly complex connectivity patterns that cannot be explained only with distance; they have bidirectional links and complicated traffic signals.
-The traffic data were collected every 5 minutes for a month ranging from Apr 1st, 2018 to Apr 30th, 2018.
-The datasets were collected using the GPS of over 70,000 taxis.
+We conducted experiments on two real-world large-scale datasets of Seoul, South Korea\footnote{The original source of dataset is http://topis.seoul.go.kr/, and the processed dataset that was used for this study is available at https://github.com/snu-adsl/ddpgcn-dataset with its descriptions in English.}.
+Urban1 (Gangnam) and Urban2 (Mapo) correspond to the most crowded regions in Seoul, and they have highly complex connectivity patterns where most of the streets have bidirectional links with complicated traffic signals.
+The traffic data were collected for a month ranging from Apr 1st, 2018 to Apr 30th, 2018.
+The datasets were collected using GPS of over 70,000 taxis, where the trajectory samples were collected every 5 minutes and the post data processing was applied to calculate the average traffic speed of each link.